dodona-edu/dodona-edu.github.io/en/tested-judge/exercise-config/README.md

 ### JavaScript
 De scripting language JavaScript has one option: `eslint_config`.
 This option expects the file name of the ESLint config file.
-This file must be located in the `evaluation` folder of the Dodona exerise.
+This file must be located in the `evaluation` folder of the Dodona exercise.

 Example ESLint configuration:
 ```json